eventuallyc0nsistent/google_calendar/README.md

 Also you need to load these libraries

->Zend Gdata libraries
++Zend Gdata libraries
- Zend Gdata
++Zend Gdata
- Zend Gdata Query
++Zend Gdata Query
- Zend client login
++Zend client login

+# Create $_COOKIES

+If this isn't done you will face an error called

+> Badly formatted datetime in attribute

+This is to navigate through various domains i.e. Google OAuth and the redirected website